Looking for the perfect undisturbed wave within pissing distance of Sydney? We found it in the Royal National Park.

-Yet, although I drop into waves with all the skill, style and grace of Gina Rhineheart pole dancing, I still find myself monumentally frustrated at the level of surfing congestion at my adopted home beach in Bondi.
+While I drop into waves with all the skill, style and grace of Gina Rhinehart pole dancing, I still find myself monumentally frustrated at the level of surfing congestion at my adopted home beach in Bondi.
 Very much like my bald brother Kel feels on a busy day in Florida.

-The 6 o’clock club gang therefore decided to escape from the prying lens of Monsieur Aquabumps for the weekend, and headed 1.5 hours south to the Royal National Park.
+The 6 o’clock club gang decided to escape from the prying lens of Monsieur Aquabumps for the weekend and headed 1.5 hours south to the Royal National Park.

-We parked the cars at Garie Beach, and from there carried everything we needed (boards, camping gear and nosh) about 2km south to the free campground at North Era.
-It’s a beaut of spot, but expect to be wetter than an otter’s pocket on arrival – it’s a steep, sweaty climb and descent over the headland to get there.
+We parked the cars at Garie Beach and carried everything we needed (boards, camping gear and nosh) about 2km south to the free campground at North Era.
+It’s a beaut of a spot, but expect to be wetter than an otter’s pocket on arrival – it’s a steep, sweaty climb and descent over the headland to get there.

 Lesson of the weekend: Unless you bring your Sherpa or missus with you, pack light.

 Surfing At South Era